 Twilight is a believer in Magic A Is Magic A, even though this is manifestly not how magic actually works in Equestria.

 Kid Flash in Young Justice.
-Mind you, he's perfectly okay with pocket dimensions and Mind Control existing, he just thinks everything has to have a scientific explanation behind it.
-Partly Justified in that one of the Flash's enemies was a Time Traveller posing as an Evil Sorceror (and actually served as The Dragon in the episode in question) and because this skepticism seemed to only last a single episode - on every other occassion magic shows up, Kid Flash is (to all appearances, at least) a lot more accepting of the reality of it all.
+He's perfectly okay with pocket dimensions and Mind Control existing, he just thinks everything has to have a scientific explanation behind it.
+Partly justified in that one of the Flash's enemies was a Time Traveller posing as an Evil Sorceror (and actually served as The Dragon in the episode in question) and because this skepticism seemed to only last a single episode - on every other occasion magic shows up, Kid Flash is (to all appearances, at least) a lot more accepting of the reality of it all.
+Also, by the end of that first episode where he denies the existence of magic, it's pretty clear that Wally knows better and just doesn't want to admit being wrong.

 Isabella: But Buford, you've been in a space ship.
 Several, actually.